TheGiwi/george-mutambuka/src/content/KRK Systems.md

   ]
 ---

-This is a personal project I didn't have any blueprints but used reference images from the product website http://www.krksys.com/Classic
+This is a personal project, I didn't have any blueprints of the speakers but used reference images from the product website http://www.krksys.com/Classic
 This project is available for download on Blendswap https://www.blendswap.com/blend/24177 and CG Trader https://www.cgtrader.com/free-3d-models/electronics/audio/krk-classic-5-studio-monitor-speakers